Marlz74/portfolio/README.md

-Here’s a clean and polished version of your `README.md` file in proper Markdown format, optimized for clarity, professionalism, and GitHub presentation:

----

 # 💼 Portfolio Project

 A modern and responsive portfolio built with **React**, **Vite**, and **Tailwind CSS**.
 This project highlights your skills, showcases your projects, and provides easy contact access — all wrapped in a visually appealing UI.